Best small vans to buy 2020

 That platform mixes the spacious cargo volume of the last Berlingo/Partner with the latest engine and safety technology seen in cars such as the Peugeot 3008 and Citroen C4 SpaceTourer.
-That means they're all practical, with a payload of up to a tonne available on some versions, while tech such as adaptive cruise control, lane assist and blind spot monitoring are all available.
+That means they're all practical, with a payload of up to a tonne available on some versions, while tech such as adaptive cruise control, lane assist and blind spot monitoring are all offered.

-You can have two or three seats - there's a clever through-loading bulkhead available with the latter - and an optional switchable traction control system is available to boost traction on the building site.
+You can have two or three seats - there's a clever through-loading bulkhead available with the latter - and an optional switchable traction control system is available to boost grip on the building site.
 All vans get excellent cabin storage, while you have a choice of L1 or L2 body lengths or a Crew Van, which is a sort of stepping stone to the Citroen Berlingo/Peugeot Rifter/Vauxhall Combo Life MPV variants.

-The choice between the four vans pretty much falls to you and which version you like the look of: the design-led Berlingo, rugged Partner, sharp Proace City or traditional Combo, although the Toyota does have a five-year warranty to the three years offered on the others.
+The choice between the four vans pretty much falls to you and which version you like the look of: the design-led Berlingo, rugged Partner, sharp Proace City or traditional Combo, although the Toyota does have a five-year warranty compared with the three years offered on the others.
 Thanks to more attractive finance deals, the Vauxhall Combo Cargo narrowly edged the Berlingo and Partner to become our 2019 Van of the Year, but none of these small vans will disappoint.

-2. Ford Transit Connect
+2. Ford Transit Connect/Transit Courier